chaosphere2112/TextCommands/README.md

 `Remove Duplicate Lines`: Removes duplicate lines in each selection (duplicates only tracked inside each selection)

-`Line Length`: Breaks a selection into multiple lines based on a maximum character length (breaks only on spaces)
+`Line Length`: Breaks a selection into multiple lines based on a maximum character length (breaks only on spaces) _(does not work in Sublime Text 3 beta 3021)_

 `Sort Text`: Sorts your selections in place.